Asymptotics of the Extremal Excedance Set Statistic: Introduction

 \subsubsection{Stretching pairs}

 For a permutation $\pi \in S_n$, we call a pair $1\leq i < j \leq n$ a {\it stretching pair} if $\pi(i) < i < j < \pi (j)$.
+For example, in the permutation $\pi = (2, 1, 3, 5, 4) = 21354$, the pair $2 < 4$ is a stretching pair of $\pi$, since $\pi(2) = 1 < 2 < 4 < 5 = \pi(4)$.
 Stretching pairs naturally arise in cyclic permutations within the context of a well-known result of Sharkovsky~\cite{Shark} in discrete dynamical systems.
 More recently, stretching pairs in $n$-cycles were studied in~\cite{CLN2013, Lund, OEIS} from a combinatorial point of view.
 Let $C_n \subset S_n$ denote the set of $n$-cycles, and let $C_n^*$ denote those $n$-cycles which contain no stretching pairs.
 Theorem~\ref{thm:diag} allows us to determine the limiting behavior of $(|C_{n+1}^*|/n!)^{1/n}$.

 \begin{cor} \end{cor}

 We now proceed to the proofs of Corollaries~\ref{cor:simult} and~\ref{cor:limit}.